SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-22-pyramid-optimization.md

 ### Maximum Sharpe Ratio Portfolio <a name="msrp"></a>

-Let's begin by setting the benchmark with the Maximum Sharpe Ratio Portfolio (MSRP), which is the tangent portfolio on the efficient frontier with highest sharpe ratio ($$\dfrac{R - R^{f}}{\sigma} = \dfrac{R^{e}}{\sigma}$$) across the opportunity set.
+Let's begin by setting the benchmark with the Maximum Sharpe Ratio Portfolio (MSRP).
+It is the tangent portfolio on the efficient frontier with highest sharpe ratio ($$\dfrac{R - R^{f}}{\sigma} = \dfrac{R^{e}}{\sigma}$$) across the opportunity set.

 ![Image of Tangency](https://raw.githubusercontent.com/SkyBlueRW/SkyBlueRW.github.io/main/_posts/asset/Tangency%20portfolio.jpg)

 *Source: wikipedia*

-The portfolio's marginal condition offers additional insights.
-For such a portfolio, the ratio of the marginal contribution to excess return to the marginal contribution to volatility from all constituents should align.
+The portfolio's marginal condition offers nice insights.
+For a portfolio to be MSRP, the ratio of marginal contribution to excess return to marginal contribution to volatility from all constituents should align.
 Otherwise, one can improve the Sharpe ratio further by overweighting constituents with a higher marginal ratio.

 $$
 \begin{aligned}